Police say they made an 'error' in arresting Stormy Daniels

 Police said Daniels' arrest was part of a long-term human trafficking investigation of adult clubs.
 They said they have made numerous arrests under the no-touching law but did not immediately provide a number.

-The police department "engages in these operations routinely," said spokesman Sgt.
-Dean Worthington.
+The police department "engages in these operations routinely," spokesman Sgt.
+Dean Worthington said.

-Franklin County Municipal Court records show 23 similar cases this year - including the charges against Daniels - 14 last year and six in 2016.
+Franklin County Municipal Court records show 23 similar cases this year, including the charges against Daniels, 14 last year and six the year before.

-A person who answered the phone at the strip club declined to comment.

 Associated Press writers Michael Balsamo in Los Angeles, Catherine Lucey in Washington, Lisa Cornwell in Cincinnati and Bob Lentz in Philadelphia contributed to this report.